yuexiaofeng/yuexiaofeng.github.io/_posts/2024-12-21-exhalation.md

 ### The Merchant and The Alchemist's Gate

-The writing style of this story reminds me of the fairy tale collections of *One Thousand and One Nights*, especially with all the storytelling to *mighty Caliph* references here and there.
+The writing style of this main story reminds me of the fairy tale collections of *One Thousand and One Nights*, especially with all the storytelling to *mighty Caliph* references here and there, and the story-in-a-story unravelling like the movie [*Inception*](https://www.imdb.com/title/tt1375666/){:target="_blank"}.
 The whole story seems to be a letter or report to the ruler.

 The merchant, Fuwaad ibn Abbas, who lived in ancient Baghdad and traded fabric for a living, stumped upon a shop.
 The shop owner then showed him a time travel portal, i.e. a gate that was made possible by alchemy, and shared with him three related stories from the time travelers.